sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-golang/hana-cloud-dl-clients-golang.md

     >
     ![Edit Environment Variables](editEnvironmentVariables.png)

-    Look for the `Path` environment variable and double click to edit.
+    Look for the `Path` environment variable within **User variables** and double click to edit.
 Select **Browse** and manually browse through your File Explorer to find the bin folder.
+Click "OK" on all environment variable windows to update.

     ![Add bin to path](add-bin-to-path.png)

+    On Windows, to ensure the gcc compiler is installed, open a new Command prompt window and run the following command:

+    ```Shell
+    gcc --version
+    ```
     On Linux (if needed), install the System GNU C compiler for your version of Linux.
 Note that if you are using openSUSE, minGW is included in the installation for Go through YaST.

     ![gcc 64-bit](gccLinux.png)